frokexec/ku-cpe-notes/Operating Systems/2 Operating System Services/2 Operating System Services.md

 # Design and Implementation

-- User goals – operating system should be convenient to use, easy to learn, reliable, safe, and fast
+- User goals–operating system should be convenient to use, easy to learn, reliable, safe, and fast
-- System goals – operating system should be easy to design, implement, and maintain, as well as flexible, reliable, error-free, and efficient
+- System goals–operating system should be easy to design, implement, and maintain, as well as flexible, reliable, error-free, and efficient

 # Policy and Mechanism

 - Policy: What needs to be done?
 - Mechanism: How to do something?

 # Operating System Structure